testem/testem/README.md

 ------------------

-For the simplest Javascript projects, the TDD workflow described above will work fine, but there are times when you want to structure your sources files into separate directories, or want to have finer control over what files to include, this calls for the `testem.yml` configuration file.
+For the simplest Javascript projects, the TDD workflow described above will work fine, but there are times when you want to structure your sources files into separate directories, or want to have finer control over what files to include, this calls for the `testem.yml` configuration file (you can also alternatively use the JSON format with a `testem.json` file).
 It looks like this

     framework: jasmine
     src_files: